 - VAT is not applied as it is not considered to be a cost element for these industrial consumers. - For Flanders we assumed that 93% of the theoretical cost of green certificates (e.g. electricity produced by renewable solar power and cogeneration plants) is charged through by the supplier to the industrial consumer. - For Wallonia, a partial (85%) exemption from the first component of the Walloon green certificates levy is granted to the final customers with a sector agreement, regardless of the level of consumption.
 These final customers pay on these exonerated volumes the second component of the Walloon green certificates levy.
 As of 01/01/2020, the second component of the Walloon green certificates levy is no longer applicable. - For Flanders and Wallonia regional service obligations are due on the 30-70 kV network (and not on 150 kV). - The Energy Fund Contribution, which was introduced in Flanders as from 2016 is only applicable up to 70 kV and not on 150 kV grids. - As of January 1st 2022, Belgium replaced the federal taxes with a new special excise duty.
 The special excise duty replaces the federal share in taxes which consisted of the federal contribution, the levy to finance offshore wind farms ("offshore surcharge") and some smaller public service obligations such as the strategic reserve and the connection of wind power.
-We assume that no exemption to the special excise duty is granted.
-In order to benefit from the exemption, an application must be submitted and approved.
+For Flanders and Wallonia, we assume that no exemption to the special excise duty is granted.
+In order to benefit from the exemption, an application must be submitted and approved. - A reform of the special excise duty will be introduced on April 1st.
+In our exercise, we assumed the special excise rates will return to their original rates of October 2022 as of April 1st 2023.